 Psoriasis can appear on areas of your skin where vaccinations, sunburns, scratches, or other injuries have occurred.

 According to the National Psoriasis Foundation, certain medications are associated with triggering psoriasis, including:

 - lithium, which is used to treat certain mental health conditions, such as bipolar disorder, makes psoriasis worse in about half of people who have it

 - antimalarials can cause psoriasis flare-ups typically two to three weeks after you start taking the medication

-- propranolol (Inderal) is used to treat high blood pressure and it makes psoriasis worse in about 25 to 30 percent of patients
+- beta-blockers, which are used to treat high blood pressure, worsen psoriasis in some people.
+For example, the beta-blocker propranolol (Inderal) makes psoriasis worse in about 25 to 30 percent of patients

 - quinidine, used to treat types of irregular heartbeats, worsens psoriasis in some people